elbernaderen/machine-learning-signal-finder/README.md

 ## Usage
-Once we have downloaded the historical assets (one or more) with the same interval in the same directory of the program, we call the program with the historical assets as command line arguments in capital as:
+Once we have downloaded the historical assets (one or more) with the same interval in the same directory of the program, we call the program with the historical assets as command line arguments in capital letters as:

 ```bash
 py amplitudes_rsi_vol_rsi.py BTCUSDT ETHUSDT ADAUSDT